 If this is your first marathon or first long-distance run, it is important to know that training is going to be essential, and there will be a fair bit of it.
 For those who have built up a solid level of fitness already, training will take around 3 months, however, the earlier you start, the more time you allow yourself to build up your strength to be ready on the day.

-We recommend finding a 12-week program (minimum) that suits you and if possible, consult a trainer or running coach to get some one-on-one advise.
+We recommend finding a 12-week program (minimum) that suits you and if possible, consult a trainer or running coach to get some one-on-one advice.
 The most important thing is to look after your body and avoid injury.
 If you need help finding a program, let us know and we can recommend ones that our guests have used successfully.

 COMFORTABLE RUNNING GEAR THAT HAS BEEN WORN IN